SuperOfficeDocs/superoffice-docs/docs/api/netserver/globalization-and-localization/language/create-resx-file.md

 ---
-# Mandatory fields.
-title: create_resx_file       # (Required) Very important for SEO.
+title: Create our own resx file
+uid: create_resx_file
-description: Create our own resx file # (Required)
+description: Create our own resx file
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
-so.topic: howto          # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Create our own resx file